telerik/ajax-docs/controls/grid/data-binding/understanding-data-binding/telerik-radgrid-data-binding-basics.md

 * [DataGrid-like binding]({%slug grid/data-binding/understanding-data-binding/server-side-binding/simple-data-binding%}) - You can set the **DataSource** property manually in the control declaration.
 This property specifies the database, which is then used as a source for the grid.

->note When binding a grid by setting the **DataSource** property, you can set the **DataSource** property to an instance of any of the following types:
+>tip When binding a grid by setting the **DataSource** property, you can set the **DataSource** property to an instance of any of the following types:
 >
 *  **DataSet** , **DataTable** , or **DataView**
 * Array of **DataRow**